yv17/WISE-Exchange-Rate-Pipeline/README.md

 This project enables you to build DAGs to obtain and store daily exchange rate of a currency pair of your choice on WISE.

 Prequisite:
+1. Install Python 3.7 and above
-1. Install Docker Desktop using the link: https://www.docker.com/products/docker-desktop/
+2. Install Docker Desktop using the link: https://www.docker.com/products/docker-desktop/
-2. Clone this repository
+3. Clone this repository
-3. Create your WISE account using the link: https://wise.com/
+4. Create your WISE account using the link: https://wise.com/

 Instructions: